This basil-Parmesan turkey meatballs with stewed rice and tomatoes recipe is a hearty, filling, perfect dinner.

-If you’ve been following this blog for any amount of time, you know I absolutely love a good meatball!
-This recipe for turkey meatballs with stewed tomatoes and rice is an absolutely incredible dinner option!
+If you’ve been following this blog for any time, you know I love a good meatball!
+This recipe for turkey meatballs with stewed tomatoes and rice is an incredible dinner option.
 It takes about an hour, but before you know it, you’re going to have a hearty and flavorful dinner.
 Best of all, it’s a perfect meal prep option!

-I served these basil-parmesan turkey meatballs with wild rice, but you can serve with white rice or even cooked orzo!
-If you’re watching carbs, wilt arugula or spinach into the stewed tomatoes!
+I served these basil-parmesan turkey meatballs with wild rice, but you can serve them with white rice or even cooked orzo!

-These turkey meatballs are so juicy and tender thanks to parmesan cheese and heavy cream in the mixture.
-Serving them on top of delicious stewed tomatoes and rice makes for the perfect hearty, filling dinner option!
-These might actually be my most favorite meatballs of all time!
+These turkey meatballs are juicy and tender thanks to Parmesan cheese and heavy cream in the mixture.
+Serving them on top of stewed tomatoes and rice makes for the perfect filling dinner option!

 If you made this recipe, please rate the recipe below and leave a comment to tell me how you liked it!
 If you take a picture of it, please tag me on Instagram so I can feature you in my feed!

 Basil-Parmesan Turkey Meatballs with Stewed Tomatoes and Rice

 - 2 red bell peppers trimmed, deseeded, and diced

 - 4 cloves garlic peeled and minced

 - 1½ pounds ripe tomatoes or 28-ounce can diced tomatoes